 We now discuss parameters related to government.
 Recall that the degree of progressivity in labor taxation differs based on household structure in the model.
 As reported in Table A3, progressivity tends to be higher for households with a child.
-The capital income tax rate $\tau_k$ is set to 0.36.
+The capital income tax rate τ_k is set to 0.36.
 These taxation-related parameters are based on the estimates by Holter et al. (2019).
-The next parameters are related to the public education expenditures.
-Here, we follow the approach used by Restuccia and Urrutia (2004) and Holter (2015): education expenditures by state and federal governments are defined as public investments, while those by local government are included in private investments.
-This is because local government spending is financed by local taxes, the latter of which are essentially chosen by parents.
-Using the information in 2016 from the Education at Glance published by the OECD, we compute the $g_j$ in j = 3, 4, 5 relative to steady-state output per capita to be 0.060, 0.098 and 0.111, respectively.
-A key feature of $g_j$ is that it increases as a child progresses through education stages.
+For the next parameters about public investments $\{g_j\}{j=3}^5$, we aggregate average public school expenses per student paid by the government over the corresponding age ranges using the PSID-CDS (Child Development Supplement) data set provided in the replication files of Lee and Seshadri (2019).
+This gives us the ratio of g_j in j = 3, 4, 5 to steady-state output per capita equal to 0.020, 0.092 and 0.109, respectively.
+A key feature of g_j is that it increases as a child progresses through education stages.
 Next, following Lee and Seshadri (2019), the value for government lump-sum transfers T is set to 2% of steady-state output per capita to capture welfare programs.
-The value of $\Omega$ is set to imply that the social security replacement rate is 33%.
+The value of Ω is set to imply that the social security replacement rate is 33%.

 Finally, we discuss parameters related to the production sector and others.
 We set $\alpha_K = 0.36$ to be consistent with the capital share in the aggregate US data.
-The total factor productivity $z_t$ is assumed to be one.
-The five-year capital depreciation rate $\delta$ is based on 2.5% of the quarterly depreciation rate.
+The total factor productivity z_t is assumed to be one.
+The five-year capital depreciation rate δ is based on 2.5% of the quarterly depreciation rate.
 These values are standard in the literature.
-We set $\rho = 1/3$ , implying that the elasticity of substitution between skilled and unskilled workers is 1.5 (Ciccone and Peri 2005).
-Livshits, MacGee, and Tertilt (2010) find that the average unsecured debt relative to annual disposable income is around 5-9% in the 1980s and 1990s.
-In line with this evidence, the borrowing limit $\underline{a}$ is set to be 1% of the five-year GDP per capita.
+We set $\rho = 1/3$, implying that the elasticity of substitution between skilled and unskilled workers is 1.5 (Ciccone and Peri 2005).